gerardl/game-manager/README.md

 [Video Walkthrough](https://www.youtube.com/watch?v=F9ZlS_k0NhE)

 MMO Manager allows authorized users to add and update characters and npcs for an MMORPG.
-It is split into two seperate projects, a backend server using nodejs and express, and a front-end react single page application that acts as the user interface.
+It is split into two separate projects, a backend server using nodejs and express, and a front-end react single page application that acts as the user interface.

 ## Back-End
 This project lives in the "backend" folder.
 To install, cd to the backend folder and run: